JovenSoh/Pose-Detector/README.md

 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

 * [Mask_RCNN](https://github.com/matterport/Mask_RCNN) - The library used for instance segmentation
-* [Keras](https://keras.io/applications/) - The deep learning model used for classification
+* [Keras](https://keras.io/applications/) - The deep learning module used for classification